Patna University: Affiliations

 The university is an affiliating institution and has jurisdiction over the Patna city.
 Eleven colleges are affiliated with this university.

+PUSU Elections

+Recently, Patna University's 2025 elections scripted history with Mathili Mrinalini becoming the first female president of PUSU.
+It is the first time when women swept all 3 top positions in student politics, sending a powerful message of change.
+The other two women are Saloni Raj at the general secretary post and Soumya Srivastava as treasurer.

 Academics

 Traditional and distance education

-The university and its affiliated colleges and institutions offer undergraduate and postgraduate courses in different fields like law, teacher training, science, arts, commerce, medicine, and engineering.
-Admission in these courses is mainly based on the result of common entrance test(CET) conducted by Patna University.
+The university and its affiliated colleges and institutions offer undergraduate and postgraduate courses in fields including law, teacher training, science, arts, commerce, medicine, and engineering.
+Admission in these courses is mainly based on the result of common entrance test (CET) conducted by Patna University.
 The aspirants for research-level programs have to sit for a qualifying test (RET) followed by an interview.
 Since 1974, the university also has a Directorate of Distance Education for conducting postgraduate studies in distance education.

 Libraries

 Central Library of the Patna University was set up in 1919.
 Besides the central library, there are also departmental libraries in each department of the university.
 The university library has a collection of more than 4,00,000 volumes which include books, journals, manuscripts, patents, and other valuable collections.